 Gravity took over.
 It snatched up the cart and hurtled it down the hill.
 At a sharp bend in the road, it flung the mare, the old women, the mothers, their babies and the stable boys over an embankment and down into a raging river.

-The yearling plodded on alone – straining to carry a burden that no one should bear.
+The yearling plodded on alone – straining to carry a burden that no beast should forced to bear.